| | | |

 2. Add 1/2 clove of garlic.

-3. Fill the jars with the olive oil and canola oil mixture leaving a Β 1/4 inch at the top.Β
+3. Fill the jars with the olive oil and canola oil mixture, leaving 1/4 inch at the top.

-4. Clean the tip of the jars with a paper towel.
+4. Clean the tips of the jars with a paper towel.

 17. Tap lightly on each jar to make sure that all the air bubbles are removed.

-18. Seals and jars with the lids and rims.
+18. Seal the jars with the lids and rims.

 19. Please the jars in a boiling water bath canner and water bath for 20 minutes.